jeanrichardson610/Zenime/README.md

+NOTE: most anime DO NOT have high quality horizontal images for my horizontal hero image.
+That is why the hero images will be blurry while the vertical images are higher quality

 Zenime: Anime & Manga Streaming Platform

 Zenime is a modern anime and manga streaming platform built with React, Vite, and Tailwind CSS.
 It offers a seamless and responsive user experience, optimized for both desktop and mobile devices.